-Because I’m not an expert on anything garden-related, I enlisted the help of elderberry expert Rodger Lenhardt to make sure this post is accurate and helpful.
+Because I’m not an expert on anything garden-related, I enlisted the help of elderberry expert Rodger Lenhardt of Norm’s Farms to make sure this post is accurate and helpful.
 (Thanks Rodger!)

-If you know of a friend or neighbor that has one, ask them if you can get a clipping.
+If you know of a friend or neighbor that has an elderberry bush, another option is to ask them if you can get a clipping.
 If not, chances are good that if you ask around someone will know where to get one.
 You might post on Facebook to see if anyone in your extended community has a bush they’d be willing to let you take a clipping from.

 Step 2: Gather Your Elderberry Cuttings

-While the bush is dormant – usually January through March – use pruning shears to cut a 8-9 inch section of elderberry cane.
-(That’s the hard, woody stem I mentioned earlier.)
-You want the cut to be slanted to improve the canes ability to draw up moisture.
+While the bush is dormant – usually January through March – use pruning shears to cut a 8-9 inch section of elderberry cane, aka its hard, woody stem.
+You want the cut to be slanted to improve the cane’s ability to draw up moisture.